 Publius Aelius Hadrianus Augustus, Roman Emperor, AD 76-138, and Antinous, ca. 111-130, the Greek boy from Bithynia he loved and posthumously deified.

 Royston Lambert, Beloved and God.
 The Story of Hadrian and Antinous, London, 1984.
-Full biographies of both man and boy, concentrating on their years together and on Antinous as a widely venerated god.
+Full well-researched biographies of both man and boy, concentrating on their years together and on Antinous as a widely venerated god.

 Marcus Aurelius Antoninus Augustus "Elagabalus", Roman Emperor, ca. 204-222